TestingUnderground/extensions/_posts/2020-05-12-conspiracyrunner.markdown

 profile: tankapples
 requiresurl: https://hacknet-os.com/index_dlc.php
 requires: Labyrinths
-description:
-	Start off as a recent HS Grad.
-Go from making a few bucks to uncovering some very wild conspiracy theories.
+description: Start off as a recent HS Grad.
+Go from making a few bucks to uncovering some very wild conspiracy theories.<br> 45 Plus missions.<br>Hours of gameplay.<br>Plenty of machines to crack.<br>Mix of real conspiracies, with my own mix.<br>Some areas have actual wiki info on said theories.<br>Work with Chris, and help him help you unlock many mysteries.<br>Finalized Version of ConRunner<br>Sorry it took so long.
+Thanks for playing!
-	45 Plus missions.
-	Hours of gameplay.
-	Plenty of machines to crack.
-	Mix of real conspiracies, with my own mix.
-	Some areas have actual wiki info on said theories.
-	Work with Chris, and help him help you unlock many mysteries.
-	Finalized Version of ConRunner
-	*Sorry it took so long.
-Thanks for playing!*
 ---